Stand Up To Cancer logo represents an organization that is working to accelerate progress against cancer

 There are many nonprofit organizations that fund cancer research as a part of their mission, along with other goals.
 But there are actually relatively few that focus mostly or entirely on research.

-Stand Up To Cancer is one of a small number of highly-rated charities that focus solely on cancer research and where 100% of the funds contributed by the public go to research.
+Stand Up To Cancer is one of a small number of highly-rated charities that focus solely on cancer research.
+This is our latest, updated review of SU2C, a program of the Entertainment Industry Foundation.

 The Organization’s History